 Children and adolescents treated with antidepressants are nearly twice as likely to develop suicidality—suicidal thinking and behaviour—as similar children treated with placebo.

 “There are three things to consider: the risk, the benefit, and the alternatives.
 The benefits of antidepressants over placebo in children are not clinically significant.
 On the other hand, the placebo response is substantial.
 That means that one should be able to obtain the same benefits with just about any treatment.
 So why choose one that may increase the risk of suicide?”

 And even if these children do not act out in violence while on or withdrawing from these medications, they will be largely exposed to chronic depression for the rest of their lives.
 According to an article from Dr. Mercola, at least 70% of people that take psychiatric drugs will suffer from chronic depression as a result of those drugs.
 This proves that the way these drugs alter the brain is likely to be permanent damage.

-Most of the information surrounding ADHD is related to consumption of artificial food dyes and the preservative sodium benzoate.
+Most of the information surrounding ADHD is related to consumption of artificial food dyes, sweeteners, and preservatives.
 Those were the first things our family cut out and saw a substantial difference within a few days.
 They were hard to get away from at first, but we persevered and it was worth it.
 These ingredients chemically alter children’s brains the same way the lead in gasoline does, so it’s definitely a good thing to do whether our children are sensitive to them or not.

 Why Do One In Ten Kids Have ADHD?